-In the same pan, add 1 tbsp more oil.
+In the same pan, add 1 tablespoon more oil.
 Add shallots and garlic and fry till light brown.

 Now, to this add the tomatoes and fry till mushy.
 Once the tomatoes are done, add the spice powders and mix well.
 Cook for 30 secs.
 Remove from flame and let cool.
 Completely.
 Once cool, combine with the coconut and grind to a smooth paste.
 I did not use any water for grinding.

 Now, in the same pan, add the fried okra along with the tamarind extract and salt and mix well.
 Add sambar powder to this and mix.
 Let simmer till the raw smell of the tamarind goes away.
 This takes about 5 mins on medium flame.